NINTH U.S. CIRCUIT COURT OF APPEALS: The proceedings have been sent back to a lower court with the case remanded for further consideration.

 -Antitrust and Trade Regulation-

 Summary judgment in state court action, concluding that there was insufficient evidence presented by plaintiffs to allow a reasonable juror to find a conspiracy to limit supply and raise prices among several gasoline companies, precluded plaintiff’s antitrust claims under the Sherman Act, and district court did not err in granting defendants’ motion to dismiss.
+In some instances, cases may be remanded back to lower courts for reevaluation.

 William O. Gilley Enterprises, Inc. v.
 Atlantic Richfield Company – filed December 2, 2009